New Labour: History

 In the months following Labour's 1997 election victory, referendums were held in Scotland and Wales regarding devolution.
 There was a clear majority supporting devolution in Scotland and a narrower majority in Wales—Scotland received a stronger degree of devolution than Wales.
 The Labour government passed laws in 1998 to establish a Scottish Parliament and Welsh Assembly and the first elections for these were held in 1999.
 Blair attempted to continue peace negotiations in Northern Ireland by offering the creation of a regional parliament and government.
 In 1998, the Good Friday Agreement was made, allowing for a 108-member elected assembly and a power-sharing arrangement between nationalists and unionists.
 Blair was personally involved in these negotiations.
 The Fabian Society was a forum for New Labour ideas and for critical approaches from across the party.
 The most significant Fabian contribution to Labour's policy agenda in government was Ed Balls's 1992 pamphlet advocating Bank of England independence.
-In 1998, Blair and his New Labour government introduced the Human Rights Act.
+In 1998, Blair and his New Labour government introduced the Human Rights Act 1998.
 This was made to give UK law what the European convention of human rights had established.
-It was given the royal assent on the 9 November 1998, but it was not truly put in place until early October 2000.
+It was given royal assent on the 9 November 1998, but it was not truly put in place until early October 2000.

 After the United States strikes on Afghanistan and Sudan in 1998, Blair released a statement supporting the actions.
 He lent military support to the United States' 2001 invasion of Afghanistan.
 In March 2003, the Labour government, fearing Saddam Hussein's alleged access to weapons of mass destruction, participated in the American-led invasion of Iraq.
 British intervention in Iraq promoted public protest.
 Crowds numbering 400,000 and more demonstrated in October 2002 and again the following spring.
 On 15 February 2003, over 1,000,000 people demonstrated against the war in Iraq and 60,000 marched in Manchester before the Labour Party conference, with the demonstrators' issues including British occupation of Afghanistan and the forthcoming invasion of Iraq.